Appearance

 - The sub-graph executes fully (instancers are skipped to avoid double-spawning).

-- Intermediate data produced inside the sub-graph is disposed after execution; only the data passed to Out (and the original In data) survives.
+- Intermediate data produced inside the sub-graph is disposed after execution; only transferred output data and original input data survive.

 Recursion Protection